CivelXu/Use-Moya-ObjectMapper/README.md

-# Pritice to Use Moya and ObjectMapper
+# Pritice to use Moya and ObjectMapper

 ## 1. Set Custom API Info